 What Is a Corporate or Business Tax?

 A corporate or business tax is charged on the profits of a company.
 The figure used as a basis for taxes differs depending on the business type.

-- Small businesses paying tax on Schedule C as part of their personal tax return are taxed on net income.
+- Small business owners pay tax on Schedule C as part of their personal tax return.

-- Partners in partnerships and LLC owners are also taxed on net income.
+- Partners in partnerships and LLC owners are taxed on their share of business net income.

 - Corporations are taxed on net earnings.